adrianhdezm/parse-server-example/README.md

 # parse-server-example

-Parse Server Example with SSL using docker-compose
+Parse Server Example with SSL and File System Storage using docker-compose

 ## Prerequisites